|Pvt. Robert Thomas Duncan

 Robert was inducted into the U.S. Army on March 19, 1941, in Houston, Texas.
 He was sent to Fort Knox, Kentucky, for basic training.
 It is not known what training he received during basic training.
 After completing basic training, he was sent to Camp Polk, Louisiana, and assigned to A Company, 753rd Tank Battalion.
+He may have been assigned to the company as a medic.
 The battalion had been sent to the camp from Ft.
 Benning, Georgia.
 It did not take part in the maneuvers that were taking place at the fort.

 The 192nd Tank Battalion had participated in the maneuvers but were ordered to remain at Camp Polk instead of returning to Ft.
 Knox.
 It was there that they learned they were being sent overseas.
 Since the unit was made up mainly of National Guardsmen, those men 29 years old or older were allowed to resign from federal service.
 It was at that time that Robert joined the battalion and assigned to C Company.